Last Updated on by Karl

 7. Don’t Skip the Conclusion

-One good example of a creative CTA is from a link building blog Point Black SEO.
-The call to action to join their newsletter is upbeat and clearly communicates the benefit for the customer.
+One good example of a creative CTA is from a link building blog Point Blank SEO.
+The call to action to join their newsletter is upbeat and clearly, communicates the benefit to the customer.

 Check out also more unusual interactive calls to action by Content Marketing Institute to boost engagement.